things to do in Melaka

 Inside the Taming Sari Revolving Tower

-BOOK IT: Menara Taming Sari Ticket >
+Book your discounted Menara Taming Sari Ticket with Klook >

 Views from the Taming Sari Revolving Tower